 There are many different types of meditations and goals within these meditations.
 Some people meditate in the divine light and want to become that light.
-Others meditate in the voidness and want to become void and empty; while others want to merge and become one with the impersonal aspect of God.
+Others meditate in voidness and want to become void and empty; while others want to merge and become one with the impersonal aspect of God.

 The most ancient scriptures from India, the Vedic literature, explain that within all human beings, four goals are prominent, 1. desires (kama), 2. economic development (artha), 3. religiosity (dharma) and 4. moksha (liberation or salvation).
 Nevertheless, the soul cannot be fully satisfied by these four attainments.

-Beyond these four goals of human life, we can achieve pure divine love, prema.
+Beyond these four goals of human life, one can achieve pure divine love, prema.
 By developing this love, one can have a relationship with the divine.
-The path of divine relationship allows us to realize our own individual spiritual identity to cultivate love with the Divine Being.
+The path of loving divine relationship allows us to realize our own individual spiritual identity to cultivate love with the Divine Being.
 This divine love resides nowhere else but in our own hearts, and by the practice of kirtan or divine chants, this dormant love will be awakened.
 One develops more and more love to be able to nourish that relationship.
 Therefore, in this human form of life, the highest occupation for all humanity to fully satisfy the soul is pure divine love, prema.